-I’m not going to tell you that you can’t use a different brand of tomatoes and green chilies in your chili, but if you want the authentic taste of Hoosier Chili, then you owe it to yourself go for RO-TEL.
+I’m not going to tell you that you can’t use a different brand of tomatoes and green chilies in your chili, but if you want the authentic taste of Hoosier Chili, then you owe it to yourself to go for RO-TEL.
 Since the 1940s, RO-TEL has been the must-have secret ingredient for generations of chili cooks.
 Its unique seasonings and a little touch of cilantro make all the difference.

 Extra Tips for Cooking and Serving Indiana Chili